Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 The four real contenders

 The OcuraLife 6-in-1 Plasma Pen.
-A handheld electrothermal device.
-Nine power settings, single-use sterile tips, a matte cream-white body with a gold conical tip.
-Mechanism: arcs a controlled micro-plasma at the growth and breaks down the surface tissue, which then scabs and sheds.
-Cost pattern: one device covers many growths over time.
+A handheld electrothermal device with nine power settings, single-use sterile tips, a matte cream-white body, and a gold conical tip.
+It arcs a controlled micro-plasma at the growth and breaks down the surface tissue, which then scabs and sheds.
+One device covers many growths over time.

 Cryotherapy (liquid nitrogen).
 Applied by a dermatologist in office.
-Mechanism: liquid nitrogen at around minus 196 Celsius is sprayed or dabbed onto the growth, the tissue freezes, the cells rupture, and a scab forms.
-The growth lifts off in one to four weeks.
-Per-lesion fee.
-Standard for thin to medium growths.
+Liquid nitrogen at around minus 196 Celsius freezes the tissue, the cells rupture, a scab forms, and the growth lifts off in one to four weeks.
+There is a per-lesion fee.
+It is the standard for thin to medium growths.

 Curettage (sometimes with shave excision).
-An in-office procedure where a dermatologist uses a curette (a small loop-shaped instrument) to scrape the growth off the skin's surface, often after local numbing.
-Sometimes combined with electrocautery to control bleeding.
-The advantage is that the scraped tissue can be sent to pathology if there is any concern the growth could be something else.
+A dermatologist scrapes the growth off with a curette, a small loop-shaped instrument, usually after local numbing, sometimes with electrocautery to control bleeding.
+Its unique advantage: the scraped tissue can be sent to pathology if there is any concern the growth could be something else.

 CO2 or Er:YAG laser.
-Focused light ablates the lesion tissue.
-Highest cost, often bundled with broader skin resurfacing.
-Performed at a dermatology office or medspa.
+Focused light ablates the lesion tissue at a dermatology office or medspa.
+It carries the highest cost and is often bundled with broader skin resurfacing.

-Salicylic acid, alpha hydroxy acid, apple cider vinegar, and tea tree oil are not in this list.
-The OTC topicals soften the surface but do not consistently clear the growth, and they cannot tell you the growth was actually a seborrheic keratosis.
-Prescription hydrogen peroxide 40% (formerly sold as Eskata) works on very shallow growths but is no longer widely available and was expensive when it was.
-If you want the full picture on why over-the-counter approaches do not get there, our parent guide to seborrheic keratosis covers it.
+OTC options are not on this list.
+Salicylic acid, alpha hydroxy acid, apple cider vinegar, and tea tree oil soften the surface but do not consistently clear the growth, and they cannot tell you the growth was actually a seborrheic keratosis.
+Prescription hydrogen peroxide 40% (formerly Eskata) works on very shallow growths but is no longer widely available and was expensive when it was.
+Our parent guide to seborrheic keratosis covers why over-the-counter approaches fall short.

 What 'won' actually means for seborrheic keratosis

+Those four bars decide every verdict below.
 A method that scabs the growth but leaves it raised loses.
-A method that flattens the growth but leaves a permanent white mark loses harder, especially on medium-to-deep skin tones.
-A method that requires four office visits per growth is too expensive for anyone with the typical pattern of many growths over time.
+One that flattens it but leaves a permanent white mark loses harder, especially on medium-to-deep skin tones.
+One that needs four office visits per growth is too expensive for anyone with the typical pattern of many growths appearing over years.

 Seborrheic keratoses do not fade with a cream.
 Either the method clears the growth or it does not.
 Everything else is the method falling short.